 Edison Academy Magnet School

-The Middlesex County Academy for Science, Mathematics and Engineering Technologies, located on the campus of Middlesex County College, is a highly focused four-year full time program for Middlesex County’s students.
+The Edison Academy, located on the campus of Middlesex College, is a highly focused four-year full time program for Middlesex County’s students.
 Career interests are concentrated on science, mathematics, and engineering technologies that include civil, mechanical, electronic and computer engineering.
 Studies are multi-disciplinary with technology integrated throughout each program.
-Students are afforded the opportunity to earn college credits through the Middlesex County College High School Scholars program.
+Students are afforded the opportunity to earn college credits through the Middlesex College High School Scholars program, and may also acquire an Associate's Degree if the student selects that pathway.
 All students who apply participate in a selective admissions process.
-The process considers middle school grades, standardized test scores, and MCASMET developed assessment in language arts and mathematics.
+The process considers middle school grades, standardized test scores, and Edison Academy developed assessment in language arts and mathematics.
 Students must successfully complete 160 credits prior to graduation.
-The number of applicants to the Academy has increased each year since the school’s inception in September 2000, and each subsequent year reflects a strong competition for a very limited number of seats.
+The number of applicants to the Edison Academy has increased each year since the school’s inception in September 2000, and each subsequent year reflects a strong competition for a very limited number of seats.

 Woodbridge Academy Magnet School

-The Academy for Allied Health and Biomedical Sciences is a small learning community serving approximately 270 students.
-The students at the Academy benefit from a rigorous and comprehensive curriculum with a thematic emphasis on health sciences.
+The Woodbridge Academy is a small learning community serving approximately 270 students.
+The students at the Woodbridge Academy benefit from a rigorous and comprehensive curriculum with a thematic emphasis on health sciences.
 The school serves the community by providing an exemplary learning experience.
-Over the course of high school, students may earn college credits at a variety of New Jersey colleges, including Rutgers and Middlesex County College.
+Over the course of high school, students may earn college credits at a variety of New Jersey colleges, including Rutgers and Middlesex College.
+The student may also acquire an Associate Degree from Middlesex College if they choose that pathway.
 The staff is cognizant of each student’s educational needs and goals as they guide them through their high school career.
-The Academy offers many opportunities for students to achieve both academic and career goals.
+The Woodbridge Academy offers many opportunities for students to achieve both academic and career goals.

 East Brunswick Magnet School